mitchellaldridge/mitchell-portfolio/README.md

 This project was done to showcase how government spending on healthcare affects life expectancy globally

-* The EDA and data cleaning was done in R
+* Performed EDA and Data Cleaning in R
-* A commented report can be found in the Final EDA & Report document
+* Found future trends using linear regression
-* The data was then brough to tableau for an interactive dashboard
+* Created an interactive dashboard in Tableau to allow users hands on visualizations
 * The dashboard allows users to view different countries and regions and the differences in life expectancy and healthcare spending